BASED IN SLIGO, IRELAND

-On February 4, 1979, a relatively unknown graduate of University College, Cork (B.Music), placed his name forever in the record books by winning the National Song Contest with his self-penned number, Happy Man.
+On February 4, 1979, Cathal placed his name forever in the record books by winning Ireland's National Song Contest with his self-penned number, Happy Man.
 Just weeks later, Cathal Dunne was seen by millions across Europe when he represented Ireland at Eurovision.
 Click here to see video of his performance.
 Although the contest was won by host country Israel, Cathal performed very well, did his country proud, and came back to a hero's welcome.
-His face was on magazines every where and his song was all over the radio.
+His face was on magazine covers and his song was all over the radio.

-Eurovision changed all that.
-On May 21, 1978, following his success, Cathal launched his new band, The Formula at a reception in the Tudor Room at Barry's Hotel.
+Eurovision looked like it was changing everything for Cathal.
+On May 21, 1979, following his success, Cathal launched his new band, The Formula at a reception in the Tudor Rooms at Barry's Hotel.
 Shortly after, Ireland's newly crowned "Happy Man" hit the European circuit with a new manager, Jackie Johnston of Dublin.
 Cathal and his band spent the next year touring both Europe and playing the ballroom circuit around Ireland.

 In a recent email, Cathal explained, "I received a call from a friend in Michigan who was looking after his brother's golf club...he wanted to turn the club into a Dublin-like cabaret scene and he invited me over.
 I got to Chicago and got a gig playing for two months starting Feb.
 1982.
 I returned home, did the Christmas / New year gigs and sold my equipment and have been here since."

-"Here," we are happy to report, is Pittsburgh, Pennsylvania, where Cathal now lives with his wife of fifteen years, Kathleen and their 13 year old son, Ryan.
-Now known in the States as Cahal Dunne, he entertains thousands of fans across the United States with his special brand of music and comedy.
+"Here," we are happy to report, is Pittsburgh, Pennsylvania, where Cathal now lives with his American wife and their son Ryan, born in 1990.
+Now known in the States as Cahal Dunne (he dropped the "T" as no Americans could pronounce his name), he entertains thousands of fans across the United States with his special brand of music and comedy.

 Since moving to the States, Cathal has appeared with Bob Hope, Sophia Loren, ABBA, Denis Day, Hal Roach, Carmel Quinn and Frank Patterson, to name a few.
 His television appearances include the David Letterman Show, Entertainment Tonight, the Nashville Network, and PBS.